 As you see above they make it very user-friendly with Buy/Sell, Rebalance and Edit buttons all right in front of you.
-The rebalance feature is epic.
+The rebalancing feature is epic.
 No more having to rebalance the long way.
 Just one click and you are done for the year.
 Well, I guess it depends I only rebalance typically once a year.
 But hey the button is there if you want to do it more often.

 Below is a screenshot of the funds I use with M1 Finance.
 They call the funds slices.
 These funds are parts of your total portfolio also known as your pie.
-I really enjoy how M1 Finance really breaks it down for the user even with their funds.
+I enjoy how M1 Finance breaks it down for the user even with their funds.